EliLauwers/assignment2/assignment2_report.md

   distinct enterprise
 */

 SELECT DISTINCT r.email
 FROM registration r
 WHERE r.email NOT IN (
-  SELECT DISTINCT r1.email
+        /* All email adresses of people who have registrations at different enterprises */ SELECT DISTINCT r1.email
         FROM (
             SELECT *
             FROM registration r
             INNER JOIN car c USING(license_plate)
-  ) r1
+        ) r1 -- r1 => link a registration to a cars owning enterprise
         INNER JOIN (
                 SELECT *
                 FROM registration r
                 INNER JOIN car c USING(license_plate)
-  ) r2 ON
+        ) r2 -- Same as r2
-  r1.email = r2.email AND
+        ON r1.email = r2.email
-  r1.enterprisenumber != r2.enterprisenumber
+        AND r1.enterprisenumber != r2.enterprisenumber
 )
 ```

 <div class="knitsql-table">